CBIConsulting/ProperTable/README.md

   * Controlled scroll API allows touch support

 The compiled and compressed ProperTable distribution file can be found in the dist folder along with the css file.
 Add the default stylesheet `dist/propertable.min.css`, then import it into any module.

+##External dependencies
+* React and React DOM
+* Underscore
+* moment

 ## Preview
 ![screen shot 2016-03-29 at 10 30 00] (examples/screenshots/example_2.png "Example with some tables and different configurations")

 ## How to start

 Run:
 ```
 npm install
 npm start